sntfrc/nottino/README.md

 Components are easily obtainable, and are replaceable with better versions of the same.
 A production ready device could for example make use of a Jetson Orin, or a BlinkStick Pro.

+## Hardware setup

+1) Attach the IR illumination leds to the camera board with the provided screws.
+2) Connect CSI ribbon cable to IR camera and developer kit, on connector CAM0.
+You can carefully fold the connector to make it fit inside the board bounding box.
+3) Put insulating tape over the top metal part of the display/USB/ethernet ports to avoid contact with camera board pads
+4) Mount the camera on the ports over the insulation tape, using double-sided tape.
+It should fit perfectly over the length of a Jetson Nano 4GB Developer Board's IO block.
+5) Plug BlinkStick on one of the USB ports.

+You can either use an external power supply, or attach an USB power bank to the back of the board to make it portable!

 ## Software

 For the Jetson Nano operating system, the latest JetPack SDK 4.6.1 is used.
 To get a stable and CUDA-enabled PyTorch environment, Nottino runs in a Docker container based on Nvidia's DLI Course Environment Container.
 A Dockerfile is included which builds on the runtime environment by adding the BlinkStick API and making some needed small changes.